binnie51/algo-tests/README.md

 # algo-tests
 A repo dedicated to practice and testing algorithms :)
-All of personal solutions will be placed under student/ dirs in every weekn/ dir
+All of personal solutions and logic explanations will be placed under student/ dirs in every weekn/ dir